adishijha/Women-s-Safety/README.md

     iv) Messages is sent on twitter using Twitter API (twitter developer account is mandatory).
 Relevant hashtags are sent on the

-    message which chnage sfor each user and this can be tracked by officals.
+    message which changes for each user and this can be tracked by officals.

 4) Helpline numbers for each state is given and information about women safety is provided too